guhjy/JSmediation/README.md

 [![Travis build status](https://travis-ci.org/cedricbatailler/JSmediation.svg?branch=master)](https://travis-ci.org/cedricbatailler/JSmediation)

-The goal of `JSmediation` is to provide a set of functions to conduct a joint-significant test in a context of moderation analysis.
+The goal of `JSmediation` is to provide a set of functions to conduct a joint-significance test in a context of moderation analysis.
 Note that `JSmediation` is still under active developement.

 Installation
 ------------